Thursday, April 5, 2007

 Spent mushroom substrate is the soil-like material remaining after a crop of mushrooms.
 Spent substrate is high in organic matter making it desirable for use as a soil amendment or soil conditioner.
 Sometimes this material is called spent mushroom compost.
 This fact sheet briefly explains mushroom growing, so that the reader knows what is in the prepared substrate, and then describes the characteristics and possible uses of the material.

-Substrate prepared specifically for growing mushrooms is a blend of natural products.
-Common ingredients are wheat straw bedding containing horse manure, hay, corn cobs, cottonseed hulls, poultry manure, brewer’s grain, cottonseed meal, cocoa bean hulls and gypsum.
+A substrate prepared specifically for growing mushrooms is a blend of natural products.
+Common ingredients are wheat straw bedding containing horse manure, hay, corn cobs, cottonseed hulls, poultry manure, brewer’s grain, cottonseed meal, cocoa bean hulls, and gypsum.
 Growers may add ground soybeans or seed meal supplements later in the production cycle.
 On top of the substrate, farmers apply a “casing” layer, which is a mixture of peat moss and ground limestone.
 The casing material provides support for the growing mushrooms.

 Spent mushroom substrate still has some nutrients available for the mushroom; however, it is more economical to replace the substrate and start a new crop.
 Before removing the spent substrate from the mushroom house, the grower “pasteurizes” it with steam to kill any pests or pathogens that may be present in the substrate and casing.
 This final pasteurization kills weed seeds, insects, and organisms that may cause mushroom diseases.
 Users may consider spent substrate clean of weed seeds and insects.